PanhaRChan/Elk-Stack/README.md

 The playbook implements the following tasks:

--Install Docker.io
+- Install Docker.io

--Install Python3-pip
+- Install Python3-pip

--Install Docker module
+- Install Docker module

--Increase virtual memory
+- Increase virtual memory

--Use more memory
+- Use more memory

--Download and launch a docker elk container
+- Download and launch a docker elk container

--Enable service docker on boot
+- Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.